NikolayRag/typeTodo/README.rst

        _.do_ file is checked periodically for database configuration, and it reapplies if changed

 4.5.
-       **.do** default configuration.
+       **.do** default configuration is HTTP, using http://typetodo.com as database.

-       If no acceptable configuration found, then database is stored within _[projectname].do_ file itself.
+4.6.
-       Each todo have form of
+       **FILE** mode todo uses same .do file as configuration and have form of

 ~~~
 +|-category XXXX: [+|-N] creatorName creationStamp filename editorName editionStamp
        comment